 Curve Dotch Winery

 I highly recommend visiting this winery if you are interested in wine tours and understanding the fundamentals of making good wine.
-This winery tour takes you through the vineyards, vinification room, barrel-ageing cellar and cellars, complete with an explanation of the wine-making process.
+This winery tour takes you through the vineyards, vinification room, and barrel-ageing cellars, complete with an explanation of the wine-making process.
 There is also a restaurant, café and even a hot spring on site!

 ［Address] 1661 Kakudahama, Nishigamaku, Niigata City, Niigata Prefecture